 While this isn’t technically a picture book, it has a lot of great illustrations and my whole family has greatly enjoyed this book.
 The Mercy Watson series is wonderful and hilarious.
 Princess in Disguise in particular has made all of us laugh out loud each time we’ve read it.
 It’s fun, it’s all things good, and it has led to some great family discussions.
 You’ll never be able to have a piece of toast without putting a great deal of butter on it and talking about Mercy Watson after reading this book.

-Where Obtained: All were checked out from the library with the exception of The Monstore, which I received from the author.
+Where Obtained: All were checked out from the library with the exception of The Monstore and No Such thing, which I received from the publishers.
 My family truly loves all of these books and think that you and yours will, too.